tango-controls/tango-kernel-followup/2020/2020-08-13/Minutes.md

 Anton reminded that it should be safe to use a PyTango x.y.z version with any cppTango x.y.v version.

-Anton mentioned an issue they are observing with some random changes in the timestamps.
+Anton mentioned an issue they are observing with some random changes in the timestamps for received events.
+The environment is a mixture of cppTango 9.2.5 and PyTango 9.3.2 (not recommmended), with the device server in "nodb" mode.
 More investigations will be needed before to create an issue.

 ## Tango Source Distribution